 What should I pay for a garden statue?

 Prices can vary enormously so it’s best to shop around.
 Bear in mind that you’ll also need to factor in the delivery costs unless collecting it yourself, but most good dealers will be able to arrange this with trusted and reliable couriers.
-Sites like Decorative Collective and The Hoarde are shop fronts for lots of dealers in one place, so you can search for items you’re interested in buying and see the range of prices.
+Sites such as Decorative Collective and The Hoarde represent lots of dealers in one place, so you can search for items you’re interested in buying and see the range of prices.